AeonColony/Aeon-AI-Bot/README.md

 Creating a new module is easy, just use the attached template to create an push a module.
 Make sure that your command for the module is different from others or else the bot will not be able to differentiate between the commands.

+# To add your newly created module to the bot
+Please create a new fork and then add your newly created module into the modules folder and create a pull request to merge your newly created module to the repo - Once merged and verified it can take upto 48 hours for the bot to successfully register and start working with your command.